-- Fancher devoted his 2008/2009 Fellowship year to the question, "What is the Journalist’s Creed for the 21st Century?"
+He devoted his fellowship to the question, "What is the Journalist’s Creed for the 21st Century?"
 His research explored how shifting elements, such as the relationship between journalists and the public, affect the values and principles of journalists today and in the future.

-- Fancher's most recent publication is “Re-Imagining Journalism: Local News for a Networked World,” a policy paper on the future of local journalism published by the John S. and James L. Knight Foundation and the Aspen Institute.
+Fancher's “Re-Imagining Journalism: Local News for a Networked World,” a policy paper on the future of local journalism was published by the John S. and James L. Knight Foundation and the Aspen Institute.